 - Smaller cities like McLean, VA (47%), Evanston, IL (30%), and Cambridge, MA (29%) boast the largest share of sustainable apartments.

 Nowadays, the ubiquitous presence of sustainable buildings might look like enough to cement their status as an essential part of present and future accommodation.
 However, keeping the concrete jungle green does not come easy.
 The sustainable building sector is shaping up to be one of the most influential and fastest growing in the country.
 When discussing ideas for a healthier environment, we cannot overlook the part green-certified buildings play among verifiable eco-friendly solutions that reduce carbon emissions and waste, while using less energy and water.
-As commercial buildings embrace more resource-efficient options, it was only a matter of time before green construction development would contribute to the multifamily sector next.
+As commercial buildings embrace more resource-efficient options, it was only a matter of time before green construction development would contribute to the multifamily sector next, and provide us with plenty eco-friendly apartments to live in.

 In order to see how sustainable the U.S. rental market is, we examined Yardi Matrix‘s national inventory between 2008 and 2018 and considered buildings of 50+ units that have already achieved or are proposed for LEED certification, the most widely used international sustainable building rating system.
 The verification system introduced in 2000 by the Leadership in Energy and Environmental Design confirms whether a building has been developed under eco-conscious principles or not.

 Overall apartment construction rose by 34% in the past decade.
-While the 42,900 new LEED-certified units introduced in 2018 represent a -6% y-o-y drop in sustainable construction, they also bring a 283% increase compared to 2008.
-The highest y-o-y increase in the number of sustainable rentals took place in 2014, a 19% leap.
-However, the year green construction truly blossomed was 2016, when 50,300 LEED-certified units accounted for 16% of the residential construction conducted that year — a sharp 10.5% y-o-y growth in large-scale developments across the country.
+While the 42,900 new LEED-certified units introduced in 2018 represent a 6% y-o-y drop in sustainable construction, they also bring a 283% increase compared to 2008.
+The highest y-o-y increase in the number of sustainable apartments took place in 2014 — a 19% leap.
+However, the year green construction truly blossomed was 2016, when 50,300 LEED-certified eco-friendly apartments accounted for 16% of the residential construction conducted that year — a sharp 10.5% y-o-y growth in large-scale developments across the country.

 In 2008, only 5% of multifamily units were LEED-certified and, up until 2014, there was a continuous upward streak of green construction that culminated with 19% of the new apartments completed that year getting certified.
-Since then, the percentage of sustainable housing units has dropped, hitting 14% in 2017 and slowly recovering in 2018 at 15%.
+Since then, the percentage of new sustainable apartments has dropped, hitting 14% in 2017 and slowly recovering in 2018 at 15%.

-Sustainable construction seems focused on areas with potential for bigger impact in improving the standard of living— urban hubs.
-When we narrow it down to city-level accomplishments in sustainable development, Chicago, IL rises above the crowd with most green apartments (20,600 in 68 large residential buildings), closely followed by Seattle, WA (19,800 units) and Washington, DC (13,200 units).
+Sustainable construction seems focused on areas with potential for bigger impact in improving the standard of living — urban hubs.
+When we narrow it down to city-level accomplishments in sustainable development, Chicago, IL rises above the crowd with most sustainable apartments (20,600 in 68 large residential buildings), closely followed by Seattle, WA (19,800 units) and Washington, DC (13,200 units).
+The green list ends with Denver, Dallas, and Los Angeles.

 Illinois is the top state for overall green construction, offering a total of 68.13 million square feet of space certified last year alone — non-residential buildings included.
 In 2018, the city of Chicago became LEED-certified for sustainable building efforts, not only because of its green construction initiatives but also due to its largest buildings reducing emissions by almost 20%.